carlonicolo/introsde-2015-assignment-2/README.md

 **Extra #4 (Request #12)**: GET /person?measureType={measureType}&max={max}&min={min}

-To better understand and see in pratice how the server works and how these services work i will execute the client on my server and explain all requests looking at the response.
-In this way not only will be explained the exposed service but also check the correct execution of the project.
+To better understand and see in pratice how the server works and how these services work i will execute the client on my server and will explain all requests looking at the response.
+In this way, not only will be explained the exposed service, but also will be checked the correct execution of the project.

 I will use the content of **client-server-xml-myserver.log** and **client-server-json-myserver.log**, the real data stored and collected after the execution of:
 ```